Veritatis splendor

 Veritatis splendor (Latin: The Splendor of the Truth) is an encyclical by Pope John Paul II.
 It expresses the position of the Catholic Church regarding fundamentals of the Church's role in moral teaching.
 The encyclical is one of the most comprehensive and philosophical teachings of moral theology in the Catholic tradition.
 It was promulgated on 6 August 1993.
 Cardinal Georges Cottier was influential in drafting the encyclical, as was Servais-Théodore Pinckaers, a professor of moral theology at the University of Fribourg.

-According to some views, Veritatis splendor was overridden or superseded by the apostolic exportation of Pope Francis entitled Amoris laetitia, while others stress its lasting validity and importance.

 Summary

 Veritatis splendor responds to questions of moral theology that had been raised during the postconciliar period of the Church (events after the Vatican II ecumenical council of 1962-65).
 These questions revolve around man's ability to discern good, the existence of evil, the role of human freedom and human conscience, mortal sin, and the authority of the magisterium of the Catholic Church in guiding man.
 In response to these, Pope John Paul II emphatically says that moral truth is knowable, that the choice of good or evil has a profound effect on one's relationship with God, and that there is no true contradiction between freedom and following the good.
 Veritatis splendor consists of three chapters: (I) Teacher, What Good Must I Do; (II) Do Not Be Conformed to this World; and (III) Lest the Cross of Christ be Emptied of its Power.